Projects

 everything — all down to the smallest detail, was

-built with JavaScript, HTML, and CSS.
+written with HTML, CSS, and JavaScript.
 No libraries.
 No

 frameworks.